drymon/embconfig/README.md

 ## License
 This library is licensed under the BSD-2-Clause license.
 See the LICENSE file for details.

-Feel free to tailor the sections, add licensing information, or expand on any other details specific to your library!

 ## TODO

-- Generate unit tests for each `.cfg` input file to ensure comprehensive test coverage and validation of functionalities.
+- Generate unit tests for each `.schema` input file to ensure comprehensive test coverage and validation of functionalities.
 - Currently only the `int`, `float`, and `double` types are supported.
 We will work to support the array char type to support string config.